Thomas T Adamson-Coumbousis: Other notable reporting

-In 2019, Adamson broke the exclusive story that billionaire donors who pledged money to rebuild Notre Dame cathedral hadn't paid a penny toward the restoration.
-The story pressured several billionaire donors to make their first downpayments to the cathedral totaling over 20 million euros ($24 million) within days of the article appearing.
-Subsequent reporting also revealed that Notre Dame would miss its first Christmas since the French Revolution and that France did not have adequate safety regulations for the lead dust spewed out by the fire.
+In 2019, Adamson reported that billionaire donors who had pledged money to rebuild Notre-Dame de Paris after the cathedral fire had not yet paid toward the restoration.
+His subsequent reporting found that Notre Dame would miss its first Christmas since the French Revolution and examined concerns over whether France had adequate safety regulations for lead dust released by the fire.